faityn/loundAdmin/README.md

-# MICE - Admin Dashboard
+# Lound - Admin Dashboard

 This is a [Next.js](https://nextjs.org/) project